kubernetes-sigs/cluster-api/docs/proposals/20210524-etcdadm-bootstrap-provider.md

 }
 ```

-The following fields will be added/modified in existing CAPI types:
+The following fields will be added on existing CAPI types:
 - Add Cluster.Spec.ManagedExternalEtcdRef as:
 ```go
 // ManagedExternalEtcdRef is an optional reference to an etcd provider resource that holds details